-Need help figuring out where you fall on the tone scale?
+Need help figuring out where you fall on the skin tone scale?
 Check out the veins on the inside of your wrist.
-If your veins are more of a bluish-purple color, you are in the cool-toned category.
+If your veins are more of a blue-purple color, you are in the cool-toned category.
 If your veins are green, you are more warm-toned.
 And if your veins fall somewhere between blue and green (meaning they have both tones), you probably have a more neutral-colored complexion.